 - 1213 Acting I Explores basic theories and techniques of the art of acting.
-(D) - Acting II Provides advanced study in the theories and techniques of the art of acting.
+(D) - 1313 Acting II Provides advanced study in the theories and techniques of the art of acting.
 Pre-requisite: THEA 1213 or consent of instructor.
-(D) - Theatre Practicum Stresses practical application of the principles of theatrical art, covering all facets of play production from pre-rehearsal stages to performance before an audience.
+(D) - 2273 Theatre Practicum Stresses practical application of the principles of theatrical art, covering all facets of play production from pre-rehearsal stages to performance before an audience.
 Requires students to participate in the production of a play through performance and/or technical work.
-(D) - 2503 Fine Arts-Theatre Introduces theatre arts to students by providing an appreciation of how various artistic elements combine to produce theatrical productions.
+(D) - 2503 Fine Arts-Theatre Provides an introductory survey of theatre arts including history, dramatic works, stage techniques, and production procedures, as it relates to the fine arts, society and the individual.
 (F, S) ACTS: DRAM 1003